What Is the Shelf Life of CBD Oil?

 Most bottles CBD oil comes in are designed not only to keep out light but are also made airtight to prevent air exposure.
 Exposure to air plays a fundamental role in the breakdown of cannabinoids and can radically reduce the shelf life of CBD oil.

 Oxidative stress is the process in which oxygen exposure can slowly cause changes to the chemical composition of certain products.
-Once CBD oil is exposed to oxygen over time, there are changes that occur to the oil that will not only reduce shelf life but also the quality of the product as well.
+Once CBD oil is exposed to oxygen over time, there are changes that occur to the oil that will not only reduce shelf life but also the quality of the product.

 When purchasing CBD oil, try your best to leave it in its original container.
 Always make sure that you tighten the lid or replace the cap after each use.
-If for any reason you must transfer it to a different container, make sure the new container is airtight.
+If you must transfer it to a different container, make sure the new container is airtight.

 When Stored Properly, What’s the Shelf Life of CBD?